ni/semi-test-library-dotnet/docs/UserGuide/SMUMergePinGroup.md

 The following images shows the PublishDataId with no pin selected by default in the Tests tab of `Force Voltage Measure Current (FVMI)` step at Edittime and at Runtime.
 ![TestsTabNoPinEdittime](../images/SMUMergePinGroup/TestsTabNoPinEdittime.png)
+> [!NOTE]
+> When there is no pin selected in the tests tab of the Test Step, at runtime it will throw error as shown below.
+Either we should remove that test row or select a valid pin.

 ![TestsTabNoPinRuntime](../images/SMUMergePinGroup/TestsTabNoPinRuntime.png)

 The following images shows the PublishDataId with Primary pin selected in the Tests tab of `Force Voltage Measure Current (FVMI)` step at Edittime and at Runtime.